Framinus/authentication/README.md

 - Wrote function that verifies password after checking for user.
 - Emptied database of test users with unencrypted passwords.
 - Masked password when being typed into field.
+- Fixed error handling on unknown user so error is handled by a route in app.js and not a catch block in queries.js

 ### Unsolved issues:

-- Need to fix error handling on unknown user so error is handled by a route in app.js and not a catch block in queries.js
+- None!

+### Stretch goals:

+- Write a testing suite.